PatheticMustan/ScoutingApp2019/README.md

 ## Act VI, Looking Back, Things we found useful

 All of this pain could have been solved with something like [Redux](https://redux.js.org/).
 It pains me inside to see so much spaghetti depended upon.
-Since we have more years to work on this, I'll be able to compile this huge pile of spaghetti.
+Since we have more years to work on this, I'll be able to clean up this huge pile of spaghetti.

 We made the app look sorta presentable with lots of cool CSS.
 Really helpful things to know: